 Things to see in Nancy #10.
 Excelsior Brasserie

-The construction of this emblematic restaurant was entrusted to architects Lucien Weissenburger and Alexandre Mienville in 1910 opposite the railway station, across Place Thiers.
+Architects Lucien Weissenburger and Alexandre Mienvillehe built the emblematic restaurant in 1910 opposite the railway station, across Place Simone Veil (formerly Place Thiers).

 The sober exterior façade of the building contrasts with the stunning interior decorated with vegetation and exotic themes.
 The restaurant is still operating today and has become an institution for locals and tourists alike.